First Church and Parish in Dedham: Establishment

 The eight men then submitted themselves to a conference of the entire community.
 The group of eight were led by Allin, and the church membership was essentially only members of his party until 1640.

 The group sent letters to other churches and to magistrates informing them of their intention to form a church.
 The Great and General Court responded by saying that no church should be gathered without the advice of other churches and the consent of the government.
 As they did not believe they needed the approval of any outside body to gather a church, they wrote to the governor seeking an explanation.
-He confirmed that there was no intent to adbridge their liberties and that gathering a church in the manner they proposed was not unlawful.
+He confirmed that there was no intent to abridge their liberties and that gathering a church in the manner they proposed was not unlawful.

 Finally, on November 8, 1638, two years after the incorporation of the town and one year after the first church meetings were held, the covenant was signed and the church was gathered.
 Guests from other towns were invited for the event as they sought the "advice and counsel of the churches" and the "countenance and encouragement of the magistrates."

 At the first service, Wheelock began with a prayer and then Allen spoke to the assembly.
 Each of the eight members then made a public profession of faith.
 Allen then asked the invited church elders to confer and address the congregation on what they had observed.
 Rev. Mr. Mathers of Dorchester then spoke to say that they saw nothing objectionable and closed with "a most loving exhortation."
 The church elders then extended the right hand of fellowship to the new congregation.

 Early years

 On the Sunday after Allen's ordination, he informed the congregation that any children of church members who had not yet been baptized could receive it on the following Sunday.
 John and Hannah Dwight brought their daughters, Mary and Sarah, and they became the first people to be baptized in the church.
 Communion was distributed on the Sunday after that.

 Widows who cared for the meetinghouse were church officers.
 Deacons began being elected in 1650 with Henry Chickering and Nathan Aldus the first men elected to the role.
 Their role was to sing psalms and to hold the collection boxes as congregants filed before them to drop in money for the poor.
 The magistrates and "chief gentleman" went first, followed by the elders and male members of the congregation.
 Then came single people, widows, and women without their husbands.

 Though Allen's salary was donated freely by members and non-members alike his salary was never in arrears, showing the esteem in which the other members of the community held him.
 In the 1670s, as the Utopian spirit of the community waned, it became necessary to impose a tax to ensure the minister was paid.
+There were 106 taxpayers assessed for paying the minister's salary in 1678.
+A fine of five shillings for not sitting in the correct pew also helped raise funds for the church.